MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/install-om-crossplat-agent-cmdline-2016.md

 ---
-ms.assetid: 379b60d2-28f3-47d1-bf54-55409cd436ec
+ms.assetid:
-title: Install Agent and Certificate on UNIX and Linux Computers Using the Command Line
+title: include file
-description: This article describes how to install the Operations Manager agent manually on UNIX and Linux computers.
+description: include article to detail the detail how to install the System Center 2016 - Operations Manager agent manually on UNIX and Linux computers.
 author: mgoedtel
 ms.author: magoedte
 manager:  carmonm
 ms.date:  05/08/2018
-ms.custom: na
+ms.topic:  include
 ms.prod:  system-center-2016
-monikerRange: 'sc-om-2016'
 ms.technology:  operations-manager
-ms.topic: article
 ---

-# Install agent and certificate on UNIX and Linux computers using the command line
+## Install Operations Manager agent on UNIX and Linux computers from the command line

-Your environment may require that you manually install the agent.
-Use the following procedures to manually install agents to UNIX and Linux computers for monitoring in System Center 2016 - Operations Manager Operations Manager.
-The agent packages can be found in the the following folder on a management server - *%ProgramFiles%\Microsoft System Center 2016\Operations Manager\Server\AgentManagement\UnixAgents\DownloadedKits*.
-Import the required management packs for the specific version of UNIX/Linux you need to monitor.
-The management pack are available in the Operations Manager installation media, in the *\ManagementPacks* directory or you can download the latest version from the [Download Center](https://www.microsoft.com/download/details.aspx?id=29696).
+The following procedures show how to manually install agents to UNIX and Linux computers for monitoring in System Center 2016 - Operations Manager.

 ## To install the agent on Red Hat Enterprise Linux and SUSE Linux Enterprise Server